Encharted Cook

 • 💬 Comments

-Generally, both tomatoes and cucumbers are a small part of a fresh garden salad but they can be very successfully paired as the stars of their own salad duo.
+While tomatoes and cucumbers are often supporting ingredients, here they shine as the stars.
 The juicy red tomatoes and crunchy green cucumbers are a great contrast in texture, plus the colors are visually stunning.

 This quick and easy tomato-cucumber salad recipe is great for an outdoor picnic, a casual weeknight supper, or even an elegant dinner party.